Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Introduction

-The goal of this paper is to propose a novel channel modeling methodology for URLLC based on EVT to derive the lower tail statistics in a consistent manner while efficiently dealing with a massive amount of corresponding data, for the first time in the literature.
+The goal of this paper is to propose a novel channel modeling methodology for URLLC based on EVT to derive the lower tail statistics of the received signal power in a consistent manner while efficiently dealing with a massive amount of corresponding data, for the first time in the literature.
+We use received signal power at constant transmit power as channel data as it is equivalent to the squared amplitude of the channel state information \cite{urllc_02}.
 The modeling approach adapts EVT to (i) determine the optimum threshold over which the tail statistics are derived based on the assumption that all values exceeding the threshold correspond to the extreme events happening rarely, (ii) determine the stopping conditions for ascertaining the minimum amount of data required to model the tail characteristics, and (iii) assess the validity of the final model by using probability plots.
 The original contributions of the paper are listed as follows:

 \begin{itemize}

 \item We propose a comprehensive channel modeling approach for URLLC based on EVT, for the first time in the literature.
 The methodology includes techniques for fitting the tail distribution to the generalized Pareto distribution (GPD), determining the optimum threshold over which consistent tail statistics are derived, specifying the optimum stopping conditions on the sufficient number of measurement samples, and assessing the model validity.